aiforged/docs/docs/custom-service-code/basemodule/custom-dataset-related-methods.md

 var record = module.LookupDataSetRecord(dataset, "CustomerID", "12345", regexMatch: false, isExactMatch: true);
 ```

-Tip:
+!!! tip

-* Prefer the ID-based overload for robustness; name-based is convenient if names are stable.
+    Prefer the ID-based overload for robustness; name-based is convenient if names are stable.

 ***